natl/molecular-docs/docs/overview/macro-anatomy.markdown

 * Energy deposition above directDamageUpper always causes a break
 * Between these bounds, the likelihood of a break rises uniformly

-An example of this, for a lower bound of 5eV and an upper bound of 37.5eV is shown below
+An example of this, for a lower bound of 5 eV and an upper bound of 37.5 eV is shown below

 ![Linearly increasing damage likelihood for physical damage]({{"/assets/images/break-chance.png" | relative_url}}){: width="300px"}
 {: .text-center}